& Company Said

 Our Hidcote Table/Stool fits perfectly within the home’s farmhouse style.

-The Hidcote Table/Stool is made from the traditional technique of faux bois perfected by the French, which involves hand-applying concrete over a metal frame.
+The Hidcote Small Accent Table is made from the traditional technique of faux bois perfected by the French, which involves hand-applying concrete over a metal frame.
 This concrete accent table in a warm faux bois natural finish can be placed indoors or out.
 There are a number of pieces in the Hidcote collection.

 The Oldknow Bookcase Lamp is a studious addition to Brierfield Farm.